Google’s Cloud Platform improves its free tier and adds always-free compute and storage services

 With this move, Google is clearly stepping up its attacks against AWS, which offers a similar but more limited free tier and free 12-month trial program for its users.
 Indeed, many of Google’s limits look fairly similar to AWS’s 12-month free tier, but the AWS always-free tier doesn’t include a free virtual machine, for example (you only get it for free for 12 months).
 I expect AWS will pull even with Google in the near future and extend its free offer, too.

 The idea here is clearly to get people comfortable with Google’s platform.
-It’s often the developer who runs a hobby project in the cloud who get the whole team in an enterprise to move over or who decides to use a certain public cloud to run a startup’s infrastructure.
+It’s often the developer who runs a hobby project in the cloud who gets the whole team in an enterprise to move over or who decides to use a certain public cloud to run a startup’s infrastructure.
 New developers, too, typically chose AWS to learn about the cloud because of its free 12-month trials.
 The 60-day $300 credit Google previously offered simply didn’t cut it for developers who wanted to learn how to work with Google’s cloud.

 0